 What is being tested?

-Normally, serotonin is present in small varying quantities in the blood.
+Normally, serotonin is present in small amounts in the blood.
 Large quantities of serotonin and 5-HIAA may be produced continuously or intermittently by some carcinoid tumors.
-Carcinoid tumors are slow-growing masses that can form in the gastrointestinal tract, especially in the appendix, and in the lungs, although they may affect other organs as well.
-They are one of several types of tumors that arise from cells in the neuroendocrine system - cells that are found in organs throughout the body and that have both nerve and endocrine aspects.
-The serotonin produced by carcinoid tumors may cause symptoms such as flushing of the face, diarrhea, a rapid heart rate, and wheezing, especially when the tumor has spread to the liver.
-This group of symptoms is referred to as the carcinoid syndrome.
+Carcinoid tumors are slow-growing masses that can form in the gastrointestinal tract (especially in the appendix) and in the lungs, although they may affect other organs as well.
+They are one of several types of tumors that arise from cells in the neuroendocrine system.
+These cells, which secrete hormones in response to signals from the nervous system, are found in organs throughout the body.
+The serotonin produced by carcinoid tumors may cause flushing of the face, diarrhea, a rapid heart rate, and wheezing, especially when the tumor has spread to the liver.
+This group of signs and symptoms is referred to as the carcinoid syndrome.

-According to the American Cancer Society, there are about 11,000 to 12,000 neuroendocrine tumors or cancers diagnosed each year in the United States.
+According to the American Cancer Society, there are about 8,000 gastrointestinal and 4,000 lung carcinoid tumors diagnosed each year in the United States.
 Many more of these tumors may exist, but most remain small and do not cause any symptoms.
 When carcinoid tumors are discovered in asymptomatic patients during surgical procedures performed for other reasons, they are called "incidental" tumors.
 A small percentage of these tumors may eventually grow large enough to cause obstructions in the intestines or bronchial tubes of the lungs.

 How is the sample collected for testing?

 A blood sample is obtained by inserting a needle into a vein in the arm.